frostming/pycomplete/README.md

 # pycomplete

-A Python library to generate static completion scripts for argparse
+A Python library to generate static completion scripts for your CLI app

 ## Installation